Buzz Aldrin's Race Into Space is an edutainment computer game which was

 the Dyna-Soar.
 When I saw this game on the shelves back in '93, I was blown

 away.
 Now I could fly to the Moon myself!
-Woohoo!
+That's a little bit of all right.

 The game is reasonably, though not slavishly, historically based.
 Most of the programs that

-reached production, and then some, are represented here.
+reached production are represented here, and then some.
 Quite a few changes were made for

 game-balance purposes, but without taking away the historical feel of the game.